 To model realistic conditions for nuclear physics, we use a bound-state spectator with deuteron properties constructed from Malfliet-Tjon [22] potential IV, which contains both attractive and repulsive forces.
 Ref.
-[21] discusses how to make a phase-equivalent relativistic model that has the same wave functions as the non-relativistic model instant form (BT-TP)/TP vs. q, P12; q parallel to P12
+[4] discusses how to make a phase-equivalent relativistic model that has the same wave functions as the non-relativistic model, and our numerical results follow that approach.